Optikman/Elkatib_v3/README.md

 # Setup

- 1- start setup.exe \n
+ 1- start setup.exe

- 2- continue setup as normal \n
+ 2- continue setup as normal

  3- after finish > you can restart you computer || or  signout and sighin again